someobserver/recurgence/explanations/d/index.md

 <small>[Home](/) / [Explanations](/explanations/) / <u>D</u></small>

-Core concepts are listed with a quick explanation.
+Core concepts are listed with a summary.

 Each term links to a dedicated page with formalisms and a thorough explanation of how it fits into the larger manifold of Recurgence.